-PDM (Product Data Management)
+- PDM (Product Data Management)

 - Primarily used in the Commodity Pillar and the Inventory & Equipment Pillar.

-ERP (Enterprise Resource Planning)
+- ERP (Enterprise Resource Planning)

 - Primarily used in the Category Pillar.

-SIP (Supplier Information Portal)
+- SIP (Supplier Information Portal)

 - Primarily used by Suppliers and the Category Pillar.

-DFP (Demand Forecast Planning)
+- DFP (Demand Forecast Planning)

-primarily used in the Inventory & Equipment Pillar.
+- Primarily used in the Inventory & Equipment Pillar.

-MRP (Material Resource Planning)
+- MRP (Material Resource Planning)

-- primarily used in the Inventory & Equipment Pillar.
+- Primarily used in the Inventory & Equipment Pillar.

 PDM holds all the technical data and literature related to an item.
-PDM will introduce items and build a profile of fit form and function before it is introduced to the purchasing area of the system.
-This data can then be displayed through an Electronic Parts Catalogue allowing the customer sight of item details.
+PDM is used to capture item data and build a profile of fit form and function before it is introduced to the purchasing area of the system.